 Biography

 Baritone Andre Chiang has been described as “vocally commanding” (Oregonian), “handsome of voice” (Opera News), and lauded with “let’s hear more from this singer” (Washington Post).
-Chiang’s recent and upcoming engagements include Ping (Turandot) with OperaDelaware, Gianni Schicchi (Gianni Schicchi) with Opera Mississippi, Marcello (La bohème) and Captain Corcoran (H.M.S.
-Pinafore) with Opera Las Vegas, Pacific Opera Project, and Opera Grand Rapids, Escamillo (Carmen) with Opera Western Reserve, and Wáng Yuè/Nephew/Snakehead/Ensemble (Stuck Elevator) with Knoxville Opera.
-Previous highlights include Young Galileo/Salviati (Galileo Galilei), for which he was commercially recorded, and Ford (Falstaff) with Portland Opera; Anthony Hope (Sweeney Todd) with Virginia Opera; Lancelot in the Young Artist Matinee of Camelot at the Glimmerglass Festival; Dandini (La cenerentola) with Dayton Opera; and Escamillo (Carmen), with Mobile Opera.
+Chiang’s recent and upcoming engagements include Ping (Turandot) with OperaDelaware, Gianni Schicchi (Gianni Schicchi) with Opera Mississippi, Marcello (La bohème) with Opera Las Vegas and Opera Western Reserve, and Captain Corcoran (H.M.S.
+Pinafore) with Opera Las Vegas, Pacific Opera Project, and Opera Grand Rapids, Escamillo (Carmen) with Opera Western Reserve and Mobile Opera, and Wáng Yuè/Nephew/Snakehead/Ensemble (Stuck Elevator) with Knoxville Opera.
+Previous highlights include Young Galileo/Salviati (Galileo Galilei), for which he was commercially recorded, and Ford (Falstaff) with Portland Opera; Anthony Hope (Sweeney Todd) with Virginia Opera; Lancelot in the Young Artist Matinee of Camelot at the Glimmerglass Festival; and Dandini (La cenerentola) with Dayton Opera.
 Chiang has also been seen with Opera Theatre of Saint Louis, Opera Philadelphia, the Atlanta Opera, New Orleans Opera, Portland Opera, Virginia Opera, and other American opera companies.

 Competition honors include Regional Finalist for the Metropolitan Opera National Council Auditions, Winner of the 59th National Federation of Music Clubs (NFMC) 2017 Biennial Young Artist Award, and Winner of the 45th National Association of Teachers of Singing Artist Awards Competition (NATSAA).
 Chiang’s Stern Auditorium at Carnegie Hall debut came as the Baritone soloist in the World Premiere of Martin Palmeri’s Gran Misa.
 Chiang has also been seen in concert with the Louisiana Philharmonic, Las Vegas Philharmonic, Richmond Symphony, Rapides Symphony, Baton Rouge Symphony, Missouri Symphony, Huntsville Symphony, and Canterbury Voices in recent seasons singing the solos in Handel’s Messiah, Orff’s Carmina Burana, Duruflé’s Requiem, Mozart’s Requiem, and many others.

-Chiang is an Assistant Professor of Voice at Emory University, an Instructor of Voice at the Interlochen Summer Arts Camp, and maintains a private online and in-person studio teaching acoustic and amplified styles.
-He was formerly an Assistant Professor of Voice at the University of Nevada, Las Vegas, as well as Oklahoma State University; and he is a frequent contributor to Classical Singer magazine.
-As an administer, Chiang was the Artistic Director of Opera NexGen and Vice President of the Las Vegas Chapter of NATS, and currently is the Chair of the NFMC Young Artist Competition for Man’s Voice, Chair of the NATS Art Song Coalition, Treasurer of the Southwestern Region of CMS, and Secretary and board member of the Asian Opera Alliance.
+Chiang is an Assistant Professor of Voice at Florida State University, an Instructor of Voice at the Interlochen Summer Arts Camp, and maintains a private online and in-person studio teaching acoustic and amplified styles.
+He was formerly an Assistant Professor of Voice at Emory University, the University of Nevada, Las Vegas, as well as Oklahoma State University.
+As an administrator, Chiang was the Artistic Director of Opera NexGen and currently is the Chair of the NFMC Young Artist Competition for Man’s Voice, Treasurer of the Southwestern Region of CMS, and Secretary and board member of the Asian Opera Alliance.
+For NATS, he was the Vice President of the Las Vegas Chapter, the Webmaster for the TEXOMA Region, chaired the Art Song Coalition, served on the NATS Intern Committee, and currently serves as the Chair of the Repertoire Initiatives Advisory Council.

-See Emory for more information and this link for research, writing, and teaching examples.
+See this link for research, writing, and teaching examples.
+Find a full listing of past performances here.

 professional appointments